 Wearable fall detection and classification for aging adults with dementia

-We are collaborating with the UCHealth Fall Prevention Clinic, Anthem Memory Care, and other industry partners on a
+We collaborated with the UCHealth Fall Prevention Clinic, Anthem Memory Care, and other industry partners on a

 multifaceted project that includes development and user testing of wearable sensors, development of algorithms

 for detection and classification of different types of falls, and user testing of wearable adhesives with